Opening Letters > From The Editors

 We always dreamed of creating a free-access international literary journal that put the experience of its readers first.
 We dreamed of a journal that responded quickly, respectfully, and with great care, to every writer who submitted.
 We imagined a journal that provided its readers with a powerful, focused, advertising-free literary experience that actually transported them: one that challenged them intellectually and moved them emotionally.
 We've made that dream a reality twice now—publishing accomplished, established authors side-by-side with fresh, emerging voices in the process.
 We are confident that you'll find something new to fall in love with in our stunning second issue.

 While social media has a place in our lives, we've elected to leave the "scroll-through experience" to other literary platforms.
 Our readers demand and deserve a more mindful approach.
-Each piece of writing that we publish opens as a read-only Word Document for an authentic, focused, and immersive experience that encourages a close, intimate, distraction-free reading of the work.
+Each piece of writing that we publish opens as a protected Word document for an authentic, focused, and immersive experience that encourages a close, intimate, distraction-free reading of the work.
 We want your experience with each contributor's work to be singular: just as it would be on the printed page with crisp white paper between your collective fingertips.
 We understand this is a radical departure from how most literary journals present writing to their readers online, but we think it's a refreshing change for the better.
 It's okay to slow down.
 Savor the worlds that our contributors have created for you.

 Welcome to Sky Island.
 Welcome home.